-Unfortunately, we came to discover that the drug — OxyContin — could not only be abused, but had an exceptionally high addictive potential.
+Unfortunately, we came to discover that the drug — OxyContin — could not only be abused but had an exceptionally high addictive potential.
 This marked the beginning of what one might refer to as the OxyContin era, and although the past couple years have seen a small decline in the rate at which Americans are becoming addicted to prescription pain medications, the effects of the OxyContin and painkiller epidemics on society can still be readily seen today.

 With a greater awareness of addictive and abuse potential, today’s healthcare providers have a number of different substances from which to choose when treating patients’ afflictions.
 Although it’s still relatively common for doctors and physicians to prescribe opiate painkillers to patients, there are a number of federal regulations in place as well as prescription drug monitoring programs in each state that help to ensure that these dangerous substances are kept out of the wrong hands.

-Tramadol is one such non-narcotic medication that’s often prescribed as an alternative to opiate painkillers; however, many have begun to assert that tramadol should actually be considered a narcotic and become a controlled substance.
+Tramadol is one such non-narcotic medication that’s often prescribed as an alternative to opiate painkillers.
+However, many have begun to assert that tramadol should actually be considered a narcotic and become a controlled substance.
 As such, the following will define tramadol — what it is and what it’s used to treat — and explain why it’s a dangerous substance.

-What Exactly Is It?
+Tramadol Classification: What Exactly Is It?
 Is Tramadol an Opiate?

 Tramadol — which is sold under the more well-known brand name Ultram — is a medication that was first approved by the Food and Drug Administration to treat moderate to severe pain in 1995.
 Rather than being classified as a painkiller like oxycodone and other opiate drugs, tramadol is described as a “narcotic-like” pain reliever and was widely held to be safe with very little potential for respiratory depression.

-The drug works by affecting how the brain responds to or perceives pain, causing an increase in the production of neurotransmitters such as norepinephrine, serotonin, and also hormones such as endorphins; in effect, these are natural substances that work to alleviate feelings of pain.
+The drug works by affecting how the brain responds to or perceives pain, causing an increase in the production of neurotransmitters such as norepinephrine, serotonin, and also hormones such as endorphins.
+In effect, these are natural substances that work to alleviate feelings of pain.

-Not a Safe Alternative: The Dangers of Tramadol
+Not a Safe Alternative: Tramadol Side Effects

 And despite the negative effects that often result from improper use of the drug, rates of tramadol abuse continued to climb.
 By 2011, there were more than 20,000 emergency room visits attributed to the abuse of tramadol across the country.
 Additionally, there were 379 tramadol overdose deaths in 2011 in the state of Florida alone, which was more than a threefold increased from the 106 tramadol overdose deaths that were recorded in the state in 2003.